Channi requests Jaishankar to make arrangements for safe evacuation of Indians from Ukraine | Law-Order

 Punjab Chief Minister Charanjit Singh Channi on Friday wrote to External Affairs Minister S Jaishankar, requesting the central government to make immediate arrangements for the safe evacuation of Indians, including Punjabis, stuck in Ukraine following a Russian military offensive.

+SAD leader Harsimrat Kaur Badal, AAP's Bhagwant Mann and Punjab Lok Congress president Amarinder Singh also appealed to the Centre to ensure their safe return.

-''I would like to bring to your notice that a number of students and other Punjabis are stranded in Ukraine.
+In his letter to Jaishankar, Channi said, ''I would like to bring to your notice that a number of students and other Punjabis are stranded in Ukraine.
 Their parents and family members are worried about their safety because of the situation which has developed there.
-They are facing a number of problems like place to stay, cash crunch, etc.,'' Channi wrote.

-He requested the Centre to make immediate necessary arrangements for the safe evacuation of the Indians, including Punjabis, stuck in Ukraine.
-He requested the External Affairs Ministry to further intensify its efforts to explore all diplomatic channels to ensure safe return of Indians.
+They are facing a number of problems like place to stay, cash crunch, etc.'' He requested the Centre to make immediate necessary arrangements for the safe evacuation of the Indians, including Punjabis.

 ''While the evacuation may take some time, meanwhile, Govt. of India may ensure safety of these people within Ukraine,'' he said.

-On Thursday, Channi had sought Prime Minister Narendra Modi's intervention for the rescue and safe return of Indians, including Punjabis, stuck in Ukraine.
+On Thursday, Channi had sought Prime Minister Narendra Modi's intervention for the rescue and safe return of the Indians stuck in Ukraine.

 Former union minister and SAD leader Harsimrat Kaur Badal on Friday urged Jaishankar to take immediate steps to ensure the safety of Punjabi students trapped in Ukraine as well as their safe passage to India.